ZeroSync/header_chain/verifier/README.md

-# zerosync__verifier
+# ZeroSync Verifier (Rust and WASM)
-Zerosync verifier allows to verify ZeroSync‘s latest header chain STARK proofs in your node project.
+The ZeroSync verifier allows to verify ZeroSync‘s latest header chain STARK proofs in your node or rust project.
 The proof validates the Bitcoin consensus for the header chain and provides the latest header chain state.
-To Instantly verify Bitcoin's header chain in your browser,check out our [demo here](https://https://zerosync.org/demo/)
+To Instantly verify Bitcoin's header chain in your browser, check out our [demo here](https://https://zerosync.org/demo/)

 ## Installation
 #### NPM